Medicare Advantage Plans

 One client had to move to a licensed care community, requiring a medical report and a TB test.
 She had to wait for an appointment with the HMO doctor but even so, had no way to get to the doctor because she would need medical transport too.

 Another client was living at home with his spouse acting as his caregiver.
 Both were almost 90 years of age.
 The husband had dementia and was becoming more and more dependent with the progression of his disease.
 He could no longer stay at home.
-His needs included awake staff at night, incontinence care, two-person transfers, assistance with eating and a pureed diet.
+His needs included awake staff at night, incontinence care, two-person transfers, assistance with eating, and a pureed diet.
 It had been 3 years since he had seen any of his doctors with the HMO because he hadn’t been hospitalized and couldn’t go to the doctor.

 Now his spouse had elevated blood pressure and symptoms that made her afraid.
 No local family to assist.
 I was able to organize options that were affordable for them to move him, but no board and care would take him because of budget and level of care and his instability due to no medical help.
 In the end, we put him on hospice and worked through their medical director.
 We were able to move him to a decent board and care where he lives to this day.
 Seniors don’t know resources when they are on an HMO.
 It presents a high stone wall to many of these insured patients.

 The simplest problem with HMO’s and my clients is that they cannot get medical care at home that they need.
 Unless they go to the ER, which is very high risk for anyone with dementia (because the staff and operational procedures are not inclusive of dementia behaviors and realities), they don’t get medical help.
-If they have a way to get to all of the gatekeepers and then specialists with family or hired caregivers, they have inadequate insurance support.
+If they have a way to get to all gatekeepers and then specialists with family or hired caregivers, they have inadequate insurance support.

 It’s important to point out that both Lylene and Sidney service San Diego, CA and their perspective is from that city.
 I’ve been made aware that there are some doctors in the nearby county of Orange that does have mobile doctors who accept some HMO MAPD plans.
 So it really depends on a few factors such as: